Sustainability in the curriculum

 Designing a rooftop garden

 The Sustainability Team works with Product Design students to assess opportunities to develop roof spaces into gardens.
-The students' designs are then assessed through their coursework and presentations.
+The students' designs are then assessed as part of their coursework.

 Recycling communication